Conservation & Cultural Carrying Capacity

 Massachusetts & Question 1

 In November of 1996, Massachusetts voters approved a ballot initiative titled the “Wildlife Protection Act”.
 The initiative was launched by the Humane Society of the United States, along with a group calling themselves the ProPAW Coalition (Protect Pets and Wildlife), which spent considerable funding on TV ads depicting house cats in foothold traps and dogs missing legs.
-The slogan “Ban Cruel Traps” evidently resinated with 64% of the state’s citizenry - securing the initiative’s passage.
+The slogan “Ban Cruel Traps” evidently resonated with 64% of the state’s citizenry - securing the initiative’s passage.
 Prior to 1996, MA Fish & Wildlife would contact licensed trappers to help remedy beaver conflict situations.
-The system worked well; as trappers would make a little money off pelts and beaver glands, the state would collect a little license revenue from trapping licenses, and residents would be relieved of beaver conflict (in the form of flooding to property, compromising septic systems and polluting wells, just to name a few).
+The system worked well; as trappers would make a little money off pelts and beaver glands, the state would collect a little license revenue from trapping licenses, and residents would be relieved of beaver conflict (in the form of flooding to property and roads, compromising septic systems, and polluting wells).

 In two and a half years following the ban, Massachusetts’ beaver population expanded from 18,000 to almost 55,000 according to reports.
 Lawmakers scrambled to make changes to the ban when impatient residents, who had become completely dependent on MA Fish & Wildlife to handle beaver complaints, began breaching beaver dams in the dead of winter (when beavers don’t repair them, and endangered reptiles and amphibians are vulnerable to fluctuating water levels).
 Whatever negative picture animal rights activists tried to paint of trappers before the ban, it paled in comparison to what unfolded in the state’s ponds, rivers and streams after the ban.